usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/CARMACloudPlugin/README.md

 ### TCP Tunnel

-To securely connect V2X-Hub to a remotely hosted CARMA Cloud instance, SSH tunnels must be configured.
-The forward tunnel forwards HTTPS traffic from V2X-Hub's local host environment to the remote CARMA Cloud server.
-The reverse tunnel forwards TCM reply traffic from the remote CARMA Cloud server to V2X-Hub's local host environment.
+To securely connect V2X-Hub to a remotely hosted CARMA Cloud instance, SSH forward and reverse tunnels must be configured.
+The forward tunnel forwards HTTPS traffic from V2X-Hub's host environment to the remote CARMA Cloud server.
+The reverse tunnel forwards TCM reply traffic from the remote CARMA Cloud server to V2X-Hub's host environment.
 The steps to configure these tunnels are:

 1. Provision the required `.pem` key file for SSH authentication and place it in the `./scripts/` directory.